alex-gehrig/whois-helper/README.md

 Needs the program 'whois' to be installed on Linux!

 # Introduction
-Let's assume you have a look in your website's logfiles and you are interested in which ip-addresses can be found there, how often they occur and of course where they come from.
+Let's assume you have a look into your website's logfiles and you are interested in which ip-addresses can be found there, how often they occur and of course where they come from.

 This is a task that can be completely done using the linux-bash.
-At first you have to extract the ip-addresses using 'egrep' followed by 'sort' and 'uniq' respectively 'uniq -c'.
-Then you have to use 'awk' (at least this is how I would do that) to perform a whois-query for every ip-address found.
+At first you have to extract the ip-addresses using `egrep` followed by `sort` and `uniq` respectively `uniq -c`.
+Then you have to use `awk` (at least this is how I would do that) to perform a whois-query for every ip-address found.
 And in the end, you need a way to look through your results.

 This little python-script can offer some help.